- Survey Results

 I do the data analysis on my own PC. ...

-I use my desktop for visualisation and data analysis.
+I use my desktop for visualization and data analysis.

 I do all post-processing and visualization off-site.